5 CrossFit Exercises for Beginners That Are Easier Than You Think

 Then, as you stand, without pausing, swing your arms back and jump explosively onto the box.
 Land as softly as possible with both feet on the box in a semi-squat.
 Then, jump or step off the box and back to the ground.
 That’s one burpee box jump.

-Try doing 30 at the end of your workout as fast as you can while maintaining good form.
+Try doing 30 at the end of your CrossFit workout routine as fast as you can while maintaining good form.
 Or work up to doing 10 to 15 per minute every minute for 10 minutes for a real cardiovascular burn.

 Why it works: What’s so great about burpee box jumps is that they translate into strength, explosiveness, and cardiovascular endurance, Simpkins says.
 “Burpee box jumps are challenging because they get your heart rate up quickly and are full body, so your cardiovascular system will feel it after only a few reps,” she says.